It’s important to remain hydrated with Cuban drinks while walking in the heat of Havana.

 The widely-available soft drinks and wonderful Cuban fruit juices can be downed without worry.

-If you want to buy cheaper drinks with National Money, you can choose from fresh-squeezed guarapo or a delicious cold batido.
+If you want to buy cheaper drinks, you can choose from fresh-squeezed guarapo or a delicious cold batido.

 Guarapo is made in the back and served fresh at a stand in Havana